ZMANG1980/AboutMe/README.md

 ---
 ---
 ### Introduction
-##### My name is Matthew Diekmann.
+##### Zander Gumula.
 I am currently enrolled in the Computer Science program at SICTC.
-I do not plan to enter the field of computer science, however, if i would have not taken this class, I would never have known if it was for me or not.
+I do not plan to enter into cybersecurity and video editing as a side hustle.
 [1]:https://en.wikipedia.org/wiki/Yeat
 [2]:https://en.wikipedia.org/wiki/Barack_Obama
 [3]:https://en.wikipedia.org/wiki/Playboi_Carti